 An eligible employee may make a "rollover" contribution regardless of whether the employee has satisfied the eligibility requirements to receive discretionary matching or annual contributions (as explained in Q-2).
-This means if you receive a distribution from another qualified plan, a 403(b) plan, a government 457(b) plan, or an individual retirement account ("IRA") while you are employed by Carle, by Hoopeston, by RMH or CCI, you can roll over that distribution to this Plan.
+This means if you receive a distribution from a qualified plan, a 403(b) plan, a government 457(b) plan, or individual retirement account ("IRA") while you are employed by the Company, you can roll over that distribution to this Plan.
 Your rollover contribution will be held in a separate rollover account under the Plan to hold rollovers of pre-tax contributions or to hold rollovers of Roth contributions.